 A full-time student is enrolled with a minimum of 12 credits.
-Typically, students enroll with 15 credits each semester and a maximum of 18 credits.
-Students who wish to enroll in more than 18 credits in a semester must receive approval from the Associate Dean of Academic Affairs or the Dean of Academic Affairs.
+Typically, students enroll with 15 credits each semester and a maximum of 17.9 credits.
+Students who wish to enroll in 18 or more credits in a semester must receive approval from the Associate Dean of Academic Affairs or the Dean of Academic Affairs.
 Students who are approved and enroll in an overload will have additional tuition charges.